-True ZLD wastewater treatment is required by environmental requirements in a variety of industries, including electricity, manufacturing, refining, mining, pulp and paper, and chemical processing.
-This means that all industrial effluent at a location is converted to dry solids before being recycled or disposed of.
+Environmental requirements mandate true zero liquid discharge (ZLD) wastewater treatment in various industries, including electricity, manufacturing, refining, mining, pulp and paper, and chemical processing, and Salt Crystallizers.
+All industrial effluent at a location undergoes conversion to dry solids before recycling or disposal.
 The factory recycles any usable water collected during the waste treatment process.
-A falling film evaporator, a membrane technique like reverse osmosis, or both are frequently used to preconcentrate large volumes of wastewater.Concentrated wastewater contains 100,000-300,000 mg/l total solids and flows at a rate of 3 to 100 gpm (0.01 to 0.38 m3/minute).
+Frequently, industries use a falling film evaporator, reverse osmosis, or both to preconcentrate large volumes of wastewater.Concentrated wastewater contains 100,000-300,000 mg/l total solids and flows at a rate of 3 to 100 gpm (0.01 to 0.38 m3/minute).
 A forced circulation crystallizer is then used to decrease the volume to dry solids.

 Latest Blog: What Equipment is needed for Distillation?

-Mixed Salt Crystallizers
+Mixed Salt Crystallizers:

 Typically, a crystallizer uses a two-pass horizontal or one-pass vertical external heater.
 Steam heats the solution, sprayed into a vapor body for suppression.
 This submergence of the tubes prevents boiling.
 A solids separation equipment, typically a centrifuge or automated pressure filter, extracts crystals from a slipstream.The process employs various energy sources.